Hi, I’m Alison! I write about human-wildlife coexistence and human relationships with nature.

-As an educator I have taught school, environmental, and zoo programs for ages 2-14.
+As an educator I have taught school, environmental, and zoo programs for all ages.
 I am the Education Associate at The Clifton Institute, an environmental non-profit organization in northern Virginia.
-I am also a World Wildlife Fund Panda Ambassador, a member of the Youth Education Committee for the Audubon Society of Northern Virginia, and a certified National Geographic Educator.
+I am also a World Wildlife Fund Panda Ambassador and a certified National Geographic Educator.

-As a writer, I am working on a children’s book about an interspecies primate friendship with a conservation message.
+As a writer, I am working on a children’s book about an inter-species primate friendship.
 I am also writing a nonfiction book about the Silver River macaques in central Florida, and I dabble in haiku.
 I encourage people to write about their encounters with wildlife and share the result on social media with the hashtag #leaveonlypoetry.

 Current research projects:

 - Human perceptions of wildlife in Fauquier County, Virginia

 - Portrayal of nonhuman primates in North American children’s literature